dynamsoft-docs/license-server-docs/common/mechanism.md

 ### About the authentication request

-The request includes the device's UUID and the handshake code.
+The request includes the Client UUID and the handshake code.
 The handshake code is fetched from your code, the UUID is fetched from cache.
-If no UUID exists, a new one is created.
+If no Client UUID exists, a new one is created.

 ## License Tracking